 - MicroBusiness Development Program of the Vermont Community Action Agencies provides technical assistance and training to low to moderate income Vermonters planning to start or expand a small business.

 - U.S. Small Business Administration offers programs and services to help you start, grow and succeed.

 - Small Business Development Corporation.
 Vt SBDC’s mission is to strengthen existing business entities and assist start-ups with high-quality, no-cost counseling and affordable training programs.

 - UVM Extension Ag and Farm Business Management provides general information on farm business management.

 - UVM Center for Sustainable Agriculture Farm Enterprise Program works with farmers and other partners to provide research, information and educational opportunities related to entrepreneurship and business planning for existing farm businesses.
 The program links business planning with whole farm planning and sustainability assessment.
 Business planning is provided through Vermont’s Farm Viability Enhancement Program.

 - Vermont Department of Economic Development.
 Part of the Agency of Commerce and Community Development, the department offers information on starting and operating a legal business entity in Vermont.

 - Women’s Agricultural Network provides education and technical assistance geared to the needs of women farmers, including in-person and on-line business planning courses.

-The following is a list of lending institutions that work with new farmers.
 Programs and eligibility requirements change regularly, so visit the links or contact the organizations directly for the latest information.